The Time Capsule - Part 1

 It is an account of how I and some other survivors from Japan reacted when we first woke up and how we tried to survive afterwards.
 I decided to write it in English because I am not sure who the eventual recipients of my time capsule are going to be, and I also wanted it to be readable by as many people as possible.

 In other words there was a global culling of ~90%.
 The toxic pollen affected both sexes equally, however it disproportionally affected people above 30 years of age.
-With each added decade there were less survivors; somehow roughly half the children were spared, 1 out of 4 of those between 18 and 30 survived, 1 out of 8 of those in the next decade etc Above 60 years old only about 1 in 65 survived, above 70 years old just 1 in ~130, and seniors above 80 are now a very rare bunch.
+With each added decade there were fewer survivors; somehow roughly half the children were spared, 1 out of 4 of those between 18 and 30 survived, 1 out of 8 of those in the next decade etc Above 60 years old only about 1 in 65 survived, above 70 years old just 1 in ~130, and seniors above 80 are now a very rare bunch.